bgulbis/AccelerometerProject/README.md

 - axis: x-axis, y-axis, or z-axis

 5. Creates a tidy data set with the average of each variable for each activity and each subject.
 - The combined data set is grouped by person and then by activity, and then the average is calculated for each mean and standard deviation measurement.
-The resulting data set is output in a text file called tidy_data.txt which can be used for future analysis.
+The resulting data set is output in a wide form of tidy data into a text file called tidy_data.txt which can be used for future analysis.